Winter Peer-To-Peer Fundraising Campaign Ideas

 Number 6

-Curling up with a good book is a favorite winter pastime.
-For this peer-to-peer fundraiser, you could come up with a reading list that touches on your cause or let participants freestyle it.
+Curling up with a good book and some hot tea or chocolate is ideal in winter.
+For your read-a-thon fundraiser, you could come up with a reading list that touches on your cause or let participants freestyle it.
 Either way, pledges would be made for each book they read.
-You could team up with your local library or bookstore to spread awareness of your campaign to stir up new supporters and participants.
+Team up with your local library or bookstore to stir up participants, and print fundraising flyers with a QR code directing to your sign up site.

 Number 7